exercism/website-copy/tracks/x86-64-assembly/exercises/two-fer/mentoring.md

 ### Common errors

 - Forgetting to save registers.

-"Registers `%rbp`, `%rbx` and `%r12` through `%r15` 'belong' to the calling function and the called function is required to preserve their values.
-In other words, a called function must preserve these registers’ values for its caller" (Matz, Hubička, Jaeger, & Mitchell, 2014, p.
-15).
+    > Registers `%rbp`, `%rbx` and `%r12` through `%r15` “belong” to the calling function and the called function is required to preserve their values.
+In other words, a called function must preserve these registers’ values for its caller.
+(Matz, Hubička, Jaeger, & Mitchell, 2014, p.
+15)

     Depending on which registers the caller is using, the tests might still pass.

+- Forgetting return.

-- "Forgetting return.
-A function declaration must end with . . . `RET`. . . .
-The execution will continue in the code after the procedure if there is no `RET`" (Fog, 2019, p.
-10).
+    > A function declaration must end with . . . `RET`. . . .
+The execution will continue in the code after the procedure if there is no `RET`.
+(Fog, 2019, p.
+10)

 ### Common suggestions